norairlabs/docs-norairlabs-com/docs/sdk/protocol/frame-structures-others.md

 transmitted as a full 30-byte array.
 Any unused remaining bytes may not be transmitted to improve speed.

-The minimum frame packet length is 3 bytes.
+The minimum frame packet length is 3 bytes except when issuing hard and soft resets.

 ## Sent Packets (Answers)
 This frame packet is always a fixed 32-byte packet, even if the expected data frame is smaller.
-Like a received packet, it has a 2-byte header frame, but it includes a 30-byte data frame.
-The header frame is the same as the received one, used to identify the source of the sender and the instruction.
+Like a received packet, it has a 2-byte header but it includes a 30-byte data frame.
+The header is the same as the received one, used to identify the source of the sender and the instruction.
 An exception is made when the OBCS issues an error message.

 In such cases, the header carries 0xFF followed by the peripheral and type of error.